Bahrain: Biodiversity

-Bahrain emits a lot of carbon dioxide per person compared to other countries, which is due to the fact that it's a small country.

 Government and politics

-Bahrain under the Al Khalifa is a semi-constitutional monarchy headed by the King, Shaikh Hamad bin Isa Al Khalifa.
-King Hamad enjoys wide executive powers which include appointing the Prime Minister and his ministers, commanding the army, chairing the Higher Judicial Council, appointing the parliament's upper house and dissolving its elected lower house.
+Bahrain is a semi-constitutional monarchy headed by King Shaikh Hamad bin Isa Al Khalifa.
+King Hamad enjoys wide executive powers which include appointing the prime minister and his ministers, commanding the Bahrain Defence Force, chairing the Higher Judicial Council, appointing the parliament's upper house and dissolving its elected lower house.
 The head of government is the prime minister.
-In 2010, about half of the government was composed of the Al Khalifa family.
+In 2010, about half of the cabinet was composed of the Al Khalifa family.

-Bahrain has a bicameral National Assembly (al-Jam'iyyah al-Watani) consisting of the Shura Council (Majlis Al-Shura) with 40 seats and the Council of Representatives (Majlis Al-Nuwab) with 40 seats.
+Bahrain has a bicameral National Assembly (al-Majlis al-Watani) consisting of the Shura Council (Majlis Al-Shura) with 40 seats and the Council of Representatives (Majlis Al-Nuwab) with 40 seats.
 The forty members of the Shura are appointed by the king.
-In the Council of Representatives, 40 members are elected by absolute majority vote in single-member constituencies to serve four-year terms.
-The appointed council "exercises a de facto veto" over the elected, because draft acts must be approved so they may pass into law.
+In the Council of Representatives, 40 members are elected by absolute majority vote in gerrymandered single-member constituencies to serve four-year terms.
+The appointed council "exercises a de facto veto" over the "rubber-stamp" elected, because draft acts must be approved so they may pass into law.
 After approval, the king may ratify and issue the act or return it within six months to the National Assembly where it may only pass into law if approved by two-thirds of both councils.

 In 1973, the country held its first parliamentary elections; however, two years later, the late emir dissolved the parliament and suspended the constitution after parliament rejected the State Security Law.
 The period between 2002 and 2010 saw three parliamentary elections.
 The first, held in 2002 was boycotted by the opposition, Al Wefaq, which won a majority in the second in 2006 and third in 2010.
-The 2011 by-election was held to replace 18 members of Al Wefaq who resigned in protest against government crackdown.
+A 2011 by-election was held to replace 18 members of Al Wefaq who resigned in protest against government crackdown.